Skip to content

 Vercel Inc. (USA) hosts the website and serves edge functions.
 Sanity.io (USA, with EU regional storage available) stores editorial content.
 Resend Inc. (USA) delivers the transactional emails generated by the contact form.
 Cal.com Inc. (USA, with EU infrastructure) handles discovery-call scheduling, and is loaded only after you actively open the calendar widget.
 Vercel Web Analytics provides first-party, cookieless aggregate analytics.
 Google Fonts are self-hosted by Next.js at build time, so your browser never connects to Google's servers.

-Where personal data of UAE residents is transferred outside the UAE, we rely on Articles 22 and 23 of the UAE PDPL: transfers occur either to jurisdictions recognised as providing an adequate level of protection or, in their absence, on the basis of appropriate contractual safeguards equivalent to the SCCs and on your explicit, informed consent for non-essential vendors.
-The current routing is: Vercel — USA region; Sanity — USA with optional EU mirror; Resend — USA; Cal.com — USA and EU.
+Where personal data of UAE residents is transferred outside the UAE, we rely on the cross-border transfer regime of the UAE PDPL: transfers occur either to jurisdictions recognised as providing an adequate level of protection or, in their absence, on the basis of appropriate contractual safeguards equivalent to the SCCs and on your explicit, informed consent for non-essential vendors.
+The current routing is: Vercel (USA region); Sanity (USA, with optional EU mirror); Resend (USA); Cal.com (USA and EU).

 Contact-form messages and ad-hoc email correspondence are kept for up to 24 months from our last interaction, then deleted, unless an active coaching or counseling relationship has begun in the meantime.

-Booking and session records are retained for 5 years after the end of the engagement, in line with the ordinary limitation period for service contracts under Article 2946 of the Italian Civil Code, and for up to 10 years where Italian tax and accounting rules (Art.
-2220 c.c.) require longer retention of invoicing records.
-Consent records — including the timestamp, the wording shown and the choice made — are retained for 5 years after withdrawal, to evidence compliance with both GDPR Art.
-7 and PDPL Art.
-6.
+Booking and session records are retained for 5 years after the end of the engagement, in line with ordinary contractual limitation periods, and for the longer period required by applicable invoicing and accounting rules.
+Consent records (including the timestamp, the wording shown and the choice made) are retained for 5 years after withdrawal, to evidence compliance with GDPR Art.
+7 and the equivalent UAE PDPL requirement.

 Aggregated, non-identifying analytics are retained indefinitely.
 You may always request earlier deletion subject to overriding legal obligations.

-Under Articles 15 to 22 GDPR and Articles 13 to 21 of the UAE PDPL, you have the right to access your data, to rectify it, to request its erasure (the “right to be forgotten”), to restrict or object to its processing, to receive it in a portable, machine-readable format, and to opt out of decisions based solely on automated processing.
+Under Articles 15 to 22 GDPR, and under the equivalent provisions of the UAE PDPL, you have the right to access your data, to rectify it, to request its erasure (the "right to be forgotten"), to restrict or object to its processing, to receive it in a portable, machine-readable format, and to opt out of decisions based solely on automated processing.
 Where processing is based on consent, you can withdraw it at any time without affecting the lawfulness of processing carried out before the withdrawal.

 You also have the right to lodge a complaint.
-EU residents may contact the Italian Garante per la Protezione dei Dati Personali — www.garanteprivacy.it — or the supervisory authority in their country of residence.
-UAE residents may contact the UAE Data Office (UAE DO), the regulator established under Federal Decree-Law No. 44 of 2021, which oversees the application of the PDPL.
+EU residents may contact the supervisory authority in their country of residence (in Italy, the Garante per la Protezione dei Dati Personali at www.garanteprivacy.it).
+UAE residents may contact the UAE Data Office, the federal regulator established under Federal Decree-Law No. 44 of 2021, which oversees the application of the PDPL (Federal Decree-Law No. 45 of 2021).

-Where applicable national law requires it — and in any case under the UAE PDPL — the processing of a minor’s personal data is subject to the verifiable consent of a parent or legal guardian.
+Under the UAE PDPL, the processing of a minor's personal data is subject to the verifiable consent of a parent or legal guardian.
 If you believe a minor has provided us with personal data without such consent, please contact us and we will promptly delete it.

 We protect your data through TLS encryption in transit, encrypted storage at rest, strict role-based access for the controller alone, and routine deletion of data no longer needed.
 Our processors are required to maintain comparable or higher technical and organisational measures.

-No system is ever perfectly secure; if a personal-data breach occurs that is likely to result in a risk to your rights, we will notify the competent supervisory authority within 72 hours (GDPR Art.
+No system is ever perfectly secure; if a personal-data breach occurs that is likely to result in a risk to your rights, we will notify the competent supervisory authority without undue delay and in any case within 72 hours (GDPR Art.
 33) and, where required, the affected individuals (GDPR Art.
-34; PDPL Art.
-9).
+34), together with the equivalent notification under the UAE PDPL.

-To exercise any of the rights above, write to ana@kymatalk.com with the subject line “Privacy request”.
+To exercise any of the rights above, write to ana@kymatalk.com with the subject line "Privacy request".
 We will respond within 30 days as required by GDPR Art.
-12.3 and within the timelines set by PDPL Art.
-13.
+12.3 and within the timelines set by the UAE PDPL.

 For urgent matters you can also reach us on WhatsApp at +971 50 323 1302 (Dubai) or +39 333 328 5099 (Italy).